Examining the Volatility of Sunrun Inc.'s (RUN) Stock

 Morgan Stanley gave a rating of “Overweight” to RUN, setting the target price at $30 in the report published on April 03rd of the current year.

-Volatility was left at 6.26%, however, over the last 30 days, the volatility rate increased by 6.90%, as shares surge +0.30% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -16.11% lower at present.
+Volatility was left at 6.90%, however, over the last 30 days, the volatility rate increased by 8.30%, as shares sank -10.54% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -27.95% lower at present.

-During the last 5 trading sessions, RUN rose by +3.30%, which changed the moving average for the period of 200-days by -17.61% in comparison to the 20-day moving average, which settled at $20.15.
-In addition, Sunrun Inc. saw -16.53% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RUN fell by -13.62%, which changed the moving average for the period of 200-days by -26.39% in comparison to the 20-day moving average, which settled at $19.65.
+In addition, Sunrun Inc. saw -27.89% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading